 I know…I know.
 I’m ready for the barrage of blog comments, Facebook comments and Pinterest comments on this one.
-It’s VERY controversial in the preparedness community, but I think it’s something that everyone should be looking at – using your freezer as part of your food storage/preparedness plans.
+It’s VERY controversial in the preparedness community, but I think it’s something that everyone should be deciding for themselves.

 So how can you use your freezer in your food storage plans?

 - Stocking up on meat when prices are rock bottom.

 - Preparing meals ahead of time that can store and be ready at a moment’s notice, not only for your family, but as a help for another family in need (new baby, sickness, taking on extra family, etc.)

 - Storing garden bounty when you just can’t can quickly enough and your dehydrator and canner are already running at maximum.

 - Storing doughs, fruits, cheeses and other meal components in bulk.
 Even milk and eggs and my favorite – BUTTER!

 - Be sure to leave no space unfilled – while you do want to give liquids a little space to expand into, with most freezer products, air space is bad.
 Fill things to the top with the smallest amount of head space you can to help prevent freezer burn.

 - Cool things in the fridge completely before storing in freezer – any warmth in your food can cause bad bacteria.
 Don’t freeze warm foods as the time they are in the danger zone can be elongated.
 It also causes ice crystals to form which is another way to decrease your food’s longevity.

 - Wrap, double wrap, and even triple wrap if necessary.